belikor/lbrytools/lbrytools/lbrytools.md

 If the channel is not specified, it will analyze all blobs from all valid claims in the system, and thus provide an overall summary of all downloads.
-Beware that this takes considerable time if there is a large number of downloaded claims and blobs, for example, 1000 claims with 100 thousand blobs.
+Beware that this takes considerable time (more than one hour) if there is a large number of downloaded claims and blobs, for example, 1000 claims with 100 thousand blobs.
 ```py
 c = lbryt.analyze_channel(blobfiles=bdir)
 ```